kevinolega/callcentertrainingtips/about.md

 I learn about things through research and experience and the help of people better than me.

-What I offer is just me sharing my experience on how me and my colleagues and friends were able to help several people find work in a call center.
+What I offer is just me sharing my experience on how me and my colleagues and friends were able to help several Filipinos find work in a call center.

 I am not an expert in grammar, pronunciation or accents.
 My skill is just slightly above average.
 I can teach you a bit about it but its not as comprehensive as classes done by college professors.

 My training focuses more on building confidence while speaking in English, correcting common grammar and pronunciation mistakes, basics of call center work, and preparing for call center interviews.

 At the moment I am not charging anything for access to this site and the free weekend training I do at our house.
 I do it as a hobby and to help a few friends.
-I opened it up for other people to make friends and because I enjoy helping people find work.
+I opened it up for other people to make friends and because I enjoy helping Filipinos find work.
 I also enjoy teaching either in person or through my writing.

 I would also like to make money from this activity in the future but for now, I would like to just offer this service for free as part of my helping others/charity activities.